Best Black Friday Nintendo Switch game deals 2018: what we want to see

 Despite having only released last year, the Nintendo Switch has already cemented itself as a must-have console.
 The hybrid hardware provides handheld fun wherever you go, or full-screen escapades when you feel like playing the traditional way.

 An abundance of games have released for the Switch, but the problem is that they can often be pricey - as modern gaming is not cheap.
-That's what makes Black Friday and Cyber Monday so important.
+That's what makes Black Friday Nintendo Switch game deals so important.
 Retailers typically shift their old stock just before Christmas to make room for new items - meaning they offer it cheaper than normal.

-So, If you're looking to grab some discounted Nintendo Switch games in the run up to Christmas, keep an eye on this page as we'll be constantly updating it in order to help you find the right deals, and the best methods of bagging bargain Nintendo Switch games.
+So, If you're looking to grab some discounted Nintendo Switch games in the run up to Christmas, keep an eye on this page as we'll be constantly updating it in order to help you find the right deals, and the best methods of bagging bargain Nintendo Switch games this Black Friday and Cyber Monday.

 When is Black Friday 2018?